Seasonal Care: Weather-Related Tips For Adult Dogs

 Spring is a season notorious for triggering allergies in both humans and dogs.
 Keep an eye out for symptoms such as excessive scratching, sneezing, and watery eyes.
 If you suspect your dog has allergies, consult with your veterinarian to determine the best course of action.
 Additionally, springtime often brings about increased shedding as dogs “blow” their winter coats.
 Regular grooming, including brushing and deshedding, can help manage shedding and keep your dog's coat healthy.

-Grooming and
+Grooming and Bathing

 With spring comes the need for more frequent grooming and bathing.
 As dogs start spending more time outdoors, they can become dirty and accumulate debris in their fur.
-Regular brushing helps remove any tangles or mats and keeps their coat looking tidy.
-Baths should be given as needed, using dog-specific shampoos to maintain the natural oils of their skin.
+Regular brushing helps remove any tangles or mats and keeps their coat looking tidy. should be given as needed, using dog-specific shampoos to maintain the natural oils of their skin.
 Remember to thoroughly dry your dog after bathing to prevent them from getting too cold.

 Spring Cleaning Precautions